cgross95/r-for-hpcc/episodes/managing-r-env-packages.Rmd

 Before we do that though, let's talk about another file that R looks at when it starts up: `.Rprofile`.
 This file contains commands that R will run before anything you run.

-Here's an example: setting the CRAN mirror is annoying to do every time.
-We can do this before we install a package with the R command
+Here's an example: we can set the CRAN mirror (the location we download packages from) to be one hosted by the University of Michigan with the R command

 ```r
 options(repos = "https://repo.miserver.it.umich.edu/cran/")